 - Rewriting and updating some of the in-game CBOT documentation

 - Remastering old raster interface textures to vectors

-- Editing and an idea for release 0.1.6 promotional video
+- Video editing of the release 0.1.6 promotional video

 - Designing the current team and community logos

 - Improving the process of building the game in Windows environment and preparing a few guides regarding that

 - Coordinating the 0.1.12-alpha release

 - Adding support for Linux AppImage